Our Research Evidence

 enable is evidence based

 Behind our unique support, training and tools to help children flourish online, there is evidence from research, surveys and consultations.
+Listening first is our approach.

 Our courses are created for you by online safety specialists and psychologists, with foster carers and young people.